 Matt's strengths in teaching include rock guitar, classical guitar, music theory, technique and sight-reading.
 He believes that all students should learn to read music, play exercises and scales as well as learn the basics for all styles of music in order to be well rounded guitarists/musicians.
 In short Matt suggests all students complete at the minimum, the first level of the method book he uses, basic music theory and scales, open position chords as well as bar chords.
 Once a student can play chords at a competent level Matt encourages students to bring in the music they want to learn.
 These songs are used not only for educational purposes but to keep students interested in playing guitar and having fun.

-Matt Teaches: Guitar and Ukulele
+Matt Teaches: Guitar Lessons and Ukulele Lessons

 Lessons with Matt are available on Monday, Tuesday and Friday at the NJ School of Music in Medford.